-Firstly, using appropriate pain relief for arthropathy if required.
+Firstly, it may be necessary to use appropriate pain relief for arthropathy.
 Options that are common in people with haemophilia are:

 Note: Paracetamol and COX-2 inhibitors can cause bleeding in the stomach and it is important that their use is monitored carefully by your treatment centre.